-Welcome to the third version of OER’s Benthic Deepwater Animal Identification Guide, a collection of in situ images created from video frame grabs taken from Deep Discoverer (D2) remotely operated vehicle (ROV) video.
+Welcome to the third version of NOAA Ocean Exploration’s Benthic Deepwater Animal Identification Guide, a collection of in situ images created from video frame grabs taken from Deep Discoverer (D2) remotely operated vehicle (ROV) video.
 The first pilot version of the guide served as a taxonomic reference of deep water animals encountered during D2 ROV dives around the Hawaiian Archipelago and Johnston Atoll in 2015.
 The second version included images of animals encountered during both 2015 and 2016 expeditions, the latter involving D2 dives in Hawaiian Archipelago, The Marianas Archipelago, and Wake Island.
 This third version of the guide adds all the images of animals encountered during the 2017 expeditions involving D2 dives in the South Pacific, Johnston Atoll, and the Musicians seamounts.
 This version now includes all of the animal images from the entire 3 year CAPSTONE campaign in the Pacific.
 We welcome your input and recommendations as we evaluate whether, and the best approach, to continue development of the guide as new images become available.

 Identifications have been updated on a periodic basis as errors have been detected and reported by taxonomists and others using the guide or when taxonomic revisions were made to the various groups included here.
 Taxonomic revisions are particularly common for deep water animals, which are poorly known, therefore we expect routine updates to continue to occur.